mrf/newrelic_exporter/README.md

-api.apps-list-cache-time    | Length of time to cache list of available applications api.metric-names-cache-time | Length of time to cache names of metrics (not values) api.service                 | Define section of API to limit requests to (applications, mobile, etc) api.include-apps            | List of applications to query (optional) api.include-metric-filters  | List of metric groups to filter by to reduce number of API calls (required) api.include-values          | List of values to filter by to reduce number of API calls (optional) web.listen-address          | Address to listen on for web interface and telemetry.
+api.apps-list-cache-time    | Length of time to cache list of available applications api.metric-names-cache-time | Length of time to cache names of metrics (not values) api.service                 | Define section of API to limit requests to (applications, mobile, etc) api.include-apps            | List of applications to query (optional). [] api.include-metric-filters  | List of metric groups to filter by to reduce number of API calls (optional). ["WebTransactionTotalTime", "Errors/allOther"] api.include-values          | List of values to filter by to reduce number of API calls (optional) web.listen-address          | Address to listen on for web interface and telemetry.
 Port defaults to 9126. web.telemetry-path          | Path under which to expose metrics.